davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 @Robinson1998 suggests that, given fertile "pyrolite" compositions with little Cr, garnet is unstable at depths less than 80 km at the peridotite solidus (~1470ºC at this depth).
 Subsolidus experimental results show that the maximum depth of the spinel stability field in the absence of Cr ranges from 1.8-2.0 GPa (55-60 km) at 1000-1200ºC [@Klemme2000].
-Chromian spinels can be stable to much greater depth: thermodynamic modeling by @Klemme2004 suggests a broad garnet-spinel co-stability field (up to a spinel-out reaction at 5 GPa for Cr# of ~30), but a spinel-weighted metastable assemblage is possible even at higher pressures.
+Chromian spinels are stable to much greater depth: thermodynamic modeling by @Klemme2004 suggests a broad garnet-spinel co-stability field (up to a spinel-out reaction at 5 GPa for Cr# of ~30), but a spinel-weighted metastable assemblage is possible even at higher pressures.

-As shown in @fig:major_elements|c, samples in the high-temperature cohort (CK-3, CK-4, and CK-6) have higher spinel Cr# than the low-temperature samples.
-This enrichment in refractory Cr arises from the increased depletion of these samples and expands the stability field of spinel against garnet to deeper depths.
+As shown in @fig:major_elements|c, samples in the high-temperature cohort (CK-3, CK-4, and CK-6) have high spinel Cr# due to their history of depletion by partial melting.
+This enrichment in refractory Cr expands the stability field of spinel against garnet to deeper depths.
+Though @Robinson1998,

-Though @Robinson1998, @Klemme2000, and @Klemme2004 show a high-pressure
-phase transition with a complex compositional dependence, the rough estimate of the garnet-in pressure given by @ONeill1981 performs sufficiently well at T < 1200 ºC.
-This empirical relationship is used in @fig:depth to graphically illustrate the phase-transition depths given the Cr# of each sample (with error bars of 0.15 GPa).
+@Klemme2000, and @Klemme2004 show a high-pressure phase transition with a complex compositional dependence, the rough estimate of the garnet-in pressure given by @ONeill1981 performs sufficiently well at T < 1200 ºC.
+This empirical relationship is used in @fig:depth to graphically illustrate the predicted depth of the spinel-garnet phase-transition based on the Cr# of each sample.
 This simple treatment provides a high-pressure constraint on the Crystal Knob xenolith source.
-The maximum possible entrainment depths of the high-Cr samples increase by up to 15 km relative to Cr-free compositions, from ~65 km for the low-temperature samples to maximum depths of ~80 km for the high-temperature cohort.
+The maximum possible entrainment depth of the highest-Cr residual samples is ~80 km, versus ~65 km for the low-Cr samples.

 ### Ca-in-olivine barometer